 Chronic Inflammatory Demyelinating Polyneuropathy (CIDP) is an autoimmune disease where the body's immune system attacks its own nerves.
 Of all the different causes of neuropathy, CIDP could be one of the most aggressive and devastating types of neuropathy.

-The symptoms of CIDP are caused as a result of nerve injury.
-Although it could be a disabling condition, CIDP is a treatable condition.
-In order to provide effective treatment it is crucial to make the proper diagnosis, which could sometimes be difficult to make.
-We use the most advanced techniques to make the proper diagnose.
-Since the cause of the disease is immune mediated, to treat CIDP we use medications that modify the immune system.
+The symptoms of CIDP are the result of nerve injury caused by the immune system.
+There are different types of nerves in the body.
+There are sensory nerves that control sensation and there are motor nerves that control muscle movement.
+If the sensory nerves are injured then numbness, burning, tingling and pain occurs.
+If the motor nerves are attacked it causes weakness.
+Although some cases of CIDP are mild, in other cases the pain could become so severe that even the strongest pain medications cannot control it.
+In some patients it could lead to severe paralysis.
+Even though CIDP could be a devastating illness, it is one of the most treatable types of neuropathy.
+In order to provide effective treatment it is crucial to make the proper diagnosis, which could at times be a difficult task.
+Dr. Shaoulian uses the most advanced techniques to make the proper diagnose.
+Since the cause of the disease is immune mediated, to treat CIDP Dr. Shaoulian uses medications that modify the immune system.
 We could use a single treatment modality or a combination of modalities in the more difficult cases.
-Once we are able to stop the immune system's attack on the nerves, then the nerves are allowed to regenerate.
-With proper diagnosis and using the proper treatment modalities we have great success in the treatment of the most difficult cases.
+Once we are able to stop the immune system's attack on the nerves, then the nerves are allowed to regenerate and the patients could make significant recovery.
+With proper diagnosis and using the proper treatment modalities Dr. Shaoulian has great success in the treatment of the most difficult cases of CIDP.